Sh4dwDev/Sh4dwDev/README.md

 # Hi, I’m Shadow

-I’m an aspiring developer with an interest in gaming, professional e-sports, and IT.
+I’m an aspiring developer with an interest in gaming, and IT.

-I’m currently learning Python, HTML, CSS, JavaScript, React, and C#, while building my skills step by step through practice and small projects.
+I’m currently learning Python, HTML, CSS, JavaScript, and C#, while building my skills step by step through practice and small projects.

 ## About Me